ESIPFed/science-on-schema.org/guides/Dataset.md

 }</strong>
 </pre>

-2. The dataset described using the time:Instant, time:inTimePosition, and time:numericPosition elements for a single geological date/age without uncertainties (from [OWL Time](http://www.w3.org/2006/time)).
-Use a decimal value with appropriate timescale temporal reference system(TRS) and date/age abbreviation.
-The human readable description can be found in the description field: " Eruption of Bishop Tuff, about 760,000 years ago".
+2. The dataset's temporalCoverage is described using Instant, inTimePosition, hasTRS, and numericPosition elements for a single geological date/age without uncertainties from [OWL Time](http://www.w3.org/2006/time).
+Use a decimal value with appropriate timescale temporal reference system (TRS) and date/age unit abbreviation.
+Also provide a text form of the temporalCoverage (here "760 ka").
+The human readable description can be found in the description field: "Eruption of Bishop Tuff, about 760,000 years ago".

    *Example*: